Cancer Research Special Interest Group

 Geospatial Big Data analytics are changing the way that businesses operate in many industries.
 Although a good number of research works have reported in the literature on geospatial data analytics and real-time data processing of large spatial data streams, only a few have addressed the full geospatial big data analytics project lifecycle and geospatial data science project lifecycle.
 Big data analysis differs from traditional data analysis primarily due to the volume, velocity and variety characteristics of the data being processed.
 One motivation in introducing a new framework is to address these big data analysis challenges.
 Geospatial data science projects differ from most traditional data analysis projects because they could be complex and in need of advanced technologies in comparison to the traditional data analysis projects.
 For this reason, it is essential to have a process to govern the project and ensure that the project participants are competent enough to carry on the process.
 To this end, this paper presents, new geospatial big data mining and machine learning framework for geospatial data acquisition, data fusion, data storing, managing, processing, analysing, visualising and modelling and evaluation.
 Having a good process for data analysis and clear guidelines for comprehensive analysis is always a plus point for any data science project.
 It also helps to predict required time and resources early in the process to get a clear idea of the business problem to be solved.READ MORE

-The hype about AI makes really difficult for experienced investors to understand where the real value and innovation are.
-I would like then to humbly try to bring some clarity to what is happening on the investment side of the artificial intelligence industry.READ MORE
+The hype about AI makes it difficult for experienced investors to understand where the real value and innovation in the technology are to be found.
+This paper helps to bring some clarity to what is happening on the investment side of the artificial intelligence industry.READ MORE

 The objective of this paper is to provide a comprehensive perspective on the advancements in the area of Artificial Intelligence and how the infusion of cognitive customer engagement can positively impact the infamously unpredictable consumer cyclical retail industry.READ MORE